 The shoulder joint is surrounded by a fibrous capsule.
 In a healthy joint, the capsule is loose and flexible.
 Shoulders can become “frozen” when the capsule becomes inflamed and tight.
-Often there is very little movement in the shoulder at this point and it becomes very painful, especially at night.
-Physical therapy can restore flexibility to the joint.
+Often there is very little movement in the shoulder at this point and it becomes very uncomfortable, especially at night.
+Physical therapy can restore flexibility to the joint and reduce symptoms.
 In severe cases, a surgeon is required to manipulate the joint under anaesthesia to break up scar tissue.

 In cases of advanced arthritis or after a traumatic injury, a shoulder replacement may be required.
 Similar to other joint replacements, the surgeon replaces the bearing surfaces of the joint leaving the muscles intact.
 Following shoulder replacement, Physical Therapy is used to restore range of motion, strength and normal movement patterns.